actualbudget/docs/docs/Accounts/connecting-your-bank.md

 - Bank Sync is part of the Experimental Features in settings and needs to be turned on in order to use this integration

+- You will need to add a config file to your installation

 ### Supported Providers
 Nordigen